clubside/clubside-web-components/README.md

 While working on my [NFO editor for Kodi](https://github.com/clubside/KodiNFOMusicVideos) I ran into an issue when dealing with `fanart` since [Kodi](https://kodi.tv) supports multiple fanart and my simple JavaScript function had no way to broadcast an event back to the main script.
 I had played with [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) a bit in the past but was usually frustrated by the code.
 While there are plenty of great resources out there they rarely broke down clearly what I wanted to accomplish so I thought not only was this a great opportunity to learn something new but also pass along some things that might be helpful for others getting into the game.

-I'm organizing this the similarly to how the MDN examples at [web-components-examples](https://github.com/mdn/web-components-examples) are set up but with each component `.js` file named the way the component is used.
+I'm organizing this similarly to how the MDN examples at [web-components-examples](https://github.com/mdn/web-components-examples) are set up but with each component `.js` file named the way the component is used.
 There is a sample `html` file to show off the functionality but I definitely need to work on better documentation.

 ## media-upload